DimuthuWayaman/DimuthuWayaman/README.md

-# 👋 Hi there, I'm Dinesh Wayaman
+# 👋 Hi there, I'm Dimuthu Wayaman